aulyxair/AWL/README.md

 This is a working guide on how to install Arch Linux with improved security which utilizes LUKS2 encrypted partition and how to set up Secure Boot and enroll TPM2.
-It is based on work of @schm1d and @joelmathewthomas, big thanks for their awesome guides, the links are below.
+It is based on guides of @schm1d and @joelmathewthomas, big thanks for their work, the links are below.
 I tried to gather all the best things from them and modify so that it works as it should.